exyte/AnimatedTabBar/README.md

 `ballAnimation` - Animation curve to apply to ball motion, default is .easeOut(duration: 0.6) `indentAnimation` - Animation curve for growing/shrinking of the indent in the tabbar
 `buttonsAnimation` - Animation curve for applying color to tab buttons
+`didSelectIndex` - Closure which gets called on every tab tap

 `ballTrajectory` - Options for ball indicator animation paths:
 - `parabolic`  - Jump to the selected button following a parabolic arc